KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

     * Do you hear every vocalist?
     * Do you hear every instrument?
     * Is there any distortion?
-    * Is there anything that bothers you?
+    * Is there anything that bothers your ear?
     * Doest the live stream gets the correct volume?

 ## During worship, when someone speaks or prays
 * Mute the effects!
+Having effect on praying or preaching is very cheesy.